uthappa123/azure-gaming-docs/azure-gaming-pr/reference-architectures/cognitive-text-to-speech.md

 ### Azure Text Analytics

 This service is required to detect the language of the chat string submitted by the player.
 At the moment, the service is only able to return the ISO 639-1 name ("en", "fr", etc) meaning a conversion table is going to be required as the Text to Speech language codes are a more granular, supporting specific language and dialect.
-For the full list see [language and region support for Speech Service API](https://docs.microsoft.com/azure/cognitive-services/speech-service/language-support#text-to-speech).
+For the full list see [language and region support](https://docs.microsoft.com/azure/cognitive-services/speech-service/language-support#text-to-speech).

 Alternatively, instead of the conversion table, you could let your players choose their preferred local language (i.e: Mexican Spanish instead of Argentinian Spanish) and the voice as part of the game settings.